← Back to README

 npm test

-# Run tests for specific package
+# Run tests for a specific workspace

 3.2 Test Organization